 - Rondônia (6),

 - Amapá (2),

 - The ongoing outbreak should be carefully monitored, as the establishment of an urban cycle of yellow fever would have the potential to quickly affect a large number of people.

-- EU/EEA citizens who travel to, or live in, areas where there is evidence of yellow fever virus transmission should check their vaccination status and get medical advice about getting vaccinated against yellow fever.
+- EU/EEA citizens who travel to, or live in, areas where there is evidence of yellow fever virus transmission should check their vaccination status and obtain medical advice about being vaccinated against yellow fever.

 - In Europe, Aedes aegypti, the primary vector of yellow fever in urban settings, is present in Madeira.

 - Recent studies have shown that Aedes albopictus can potentially transmit the yellow fever virus.